Qt Quick 3D - XR 3D Interaction example

 We define an abstract component, XrGadget

-, that has two functions: handleControllerPress
+, which has two functions: handleControllerPress

 and handleControllerMove